 - Manufacturers produce more than they can sell.
 They may be required to change the design or dosage of a pill.
 They may be required to change a label or bottle.
 They may make product that fails to meet specification.

 - Deceased people often have large collections of medications.

-- Prescribed medications may no longer be needed.
+- Prescribed personal medications may no longer be needed.

 - Over the counter medications may be bought in large and unnecessary quantities.